kissplugins/wp-fork-state-machine/FSM-MATRIX.md

 - Do I need history/rollback? → **Use FSM**
 - Is it just CRUD with hooks? → **Skip FSM**
 - Managing async workflows? → **Use FSM**

+---

+## ❓ FAQ

+**Q1: Is it easy to fall out of being disciplined about staying within the FSM or being FSM-centric/FSM-first?**
+Yes.
+It’s common to see developers add quick `if/else` checks or ad-hoc flags that bypass the FSM.
+This leads to hidden state transitions, contradictions, and bugs.
+Discipline means routing all transitions through the FSM layer, even if it feels heavier up front.

+**Q2: Why should I have an FSM-first approach?**
+Because it enforces **clarity, consistency, and testability**.
+An FSM-first approach ensures every possible state and transition is explicit.
+This reduces unexpected edge cases, improves observability (via transition logs), and makes it easier to extend features without spaghetti logic.

+**Q3: Give me an example of what a tough decision between keeping a function in the FSM or going outside of it?**
+A common dilemma: should an **email notification** be sent as part of the FSM transition, or triggered separately?
+- If sending the email is **integral** to the business process (e.g., confirming an order), it belongs inside the FSM transition so success/failure can affect state.
+- If it’s a **side convenience** (e.g., optional admin notification), it can be triggered as a listener outside the FSM.
+The rule of thumb: if failure to complete the action invalidates the state transition, keep it inside the FSM.
+Otherwise, decouple it.